You are here

 The information listed here is intended to supplement those requirements as listed in the UMD Graduate Catalog, and concerns primarily the additional requirements made by the Department of Mathematics and Statistics.

-The Master of Science in Applied and Computational Mathematics is offered with both the Thesis (Plan A) and Non-thesis (Plan B) option.
+The Mathematical Sciences M.S. is offered with both the Thesis (Plan A) and Non-thesis (Plan B) option.
 Both options are designed to provide the student and his/her advisor the flexibility to fashion an individual program that emphasizes mathematics relevant to the student's personal interests and objectives.

 The Master's degree is designed primarily as a two-year program.
 The Department of Mathematics and Statistics requires that each candidate complete a minimum of 35 approved credits with a combined grade point average for these credits of 2.8 or higher.
 At least 25 of these credits must be under MATH or STAT designator (including MATH 8777 Thesis credits or MATH 8774 Plan B Final Project Research).
 At least 14 of these (not including MATH 8777 Thesis credits or MATH 8774 Plan B Final Project Research credits) must be under the MATH designation.
 At least 6 credits must be taken outside the major.